Dave Aranda

 David Christopher Aranda (born September 29, 1976) is an American football coach.
-He is the head football coach at Baylor, a position he has held since 2020.
+He is the head football coach at Baylor University, a position he has held since 2020.
 He previously served as the defensive coordinator at LSU, Wisconsin, Utah State, Hawaii, Delta State, and Cal Lutheran.

 Early life

 Born in Southern California to Mexican immigrant parents from Guadalajara, Aranda graduated from Redlands High School in Redlands, California in 1994, where he was a linebacker.

 Coaching career

 Early coaching career

 After high school, Aranda retired from playing football due to injuries, so he became an assistant coach at Redlands High in 1995.
 He tried to join the U.S. Navy, but his football injuries—specifically the aftereffects of a shoulder fracture he had suffered in high school—caused him to fail the physical.
 While coaching at his old high school, he also worked night shifts as a security guard.
 During this time, Aranda visited a friend who was attending California Lutheran University, and soon enrolled there in an attempt to return to play.
 While his injuries made it impossible for him to play, he got an opportunity to become a student assistant while an undergraduate, serving as linebackers coach for the Kingsmen from 1996 to 1999.
 Aranda was also the roommate of Tom Herman.
 Aranda graduated from Cal Lutheran in 1999 with a bachelor's degree in philosophy.
 He also sought out coaches to talk about the profession, and became enamored with the book Thinking Body, Dancing Mind by sports psychologist Jerry Lynch, who has consulted with numerous championship teams in several sports and whose thinking has influenced coaches such as Phil Jackson and Steve Kerr.

 In 2000, Aranda enrolled in graduate school at Texas Tech University and served as a graduate assistant for Texas Tech Red Raiders football from 2000 to 2002 under Mike Leach.
 While back in Southern California during an offseason break in 2001, Aranda cold-called Lynch and asked for a face-to-face meeting with him in Santa Cruz, about 300 miles from Redlands.
 In a 2022 ESPN story, Lynch, who normally works with teams instead of individuals, recalled, "There was something about Dave when he contacted me.
 I felt, through his words, a sense of being genuine, authentic and vulnerable.
 Those are the three keys that attract me to people.
 It's almost like, OK, I don't want to let this opportunity go by so I saw it as an opportunity for me to learn about this young man."
 Aranda spent three days with Lynch, and they have maintained their relationship ever since, with Aranda having written the foreword to Lynch's 13th book, Everyday Champion Wisdom.

 From 2003 to 2004, Aranda was linebackers coach at Houston.
 He then returned to Cal Lutheran as defensive coordinator and linebackers coach, positions he held for the 2005 and 2006 seasons.
 In 2007, Aranda was defensive coordinator and secondary coach for Delta State.